Builditluc/wiki-tui/README.md

 ```
 #### Theme
 The settings here are all colors and can be set by either the name of the color or a hex string (valid formats are: `#ffffff`, `#fff`).
 If your color wasn't applied, check the logs to find out why.

+The actual colors displayed in your terminal can change depending on your terminal settings
 ```ini
 ; color used for View backgrounds background = white